dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

   metadata:
 ```

-Save this file as `component.yaml` in Dapr's configuration folder.
+Save this file as `component.yaml` in Dapr's component configuration folder.

 ## Run Dapr